RavenousLegs

 Trek to Bashleo Pass

-11. Hike to Chhoie waterfall in Tirthan Valley
+11. Hike to Chhoie Waterfall in Tirthan Valley

 Hike to Chhoie waterfall in Tirthan Valley, Himachal Pradesh